 The purpose of the Accreditation Oral Examination is two-fold.
-The first purpose is to provide the laboratory technician an opportunity to verify and authenticate passed casework.
-The laboratory technician may be asked questions about case selection, diagnosis and treatment planning, or materials and techniques on any of their passed clinical case submissions.
-The laboratory technician's knowledge should clearly demonstrate a familiarity and understanding of these cases.
+The first purpose is to provide the dentist an opportunity to verify and authenticate passed casework.
+The dentist may be asked questions about case selection, diagnosis and treatment planning, or materials and techniques on any of their passed clinical case submissions.
+The dentist's knowledge should clearly demonstrate a familiarity and understanding of these cases.
 Additional questions may be asked that cover related topics considered relevant by the examiners.

-The second purpose of the oral examination is to provide the laboratory technician with an opportunity to demonstrate their treatment planning abilities.
-The laboratory technician will be presented with information regarding a pre-selected case.
-Adequate time will be allowed for the laboratory technician to formulate a treatment plan, which will then be shared and discussed.
+The second purpose of the oral examination is to provide the dentist with an opportunity to demonstrate their treatment planning abilities.
+The dentist will be presented with information regarding a pre-selected case.
+Adequate time will be allowed for the dentist to formulate a treatment plan, which will then be shared and discussed.